Sales Prospecting Sales Funnel Lead Qualification

 Gather as much information as you can from LinkedIn, the company’s website, and any news about them.
 A sound understanding of the prospect’s company size and what it does helps you craft your value proposition better.

-Don’t forget that you have competition
+Don’t forget you have competition

-Ensure that you have your agenda ready
+Ensure you have your agenda ready

 Arm yourself with a list of qualifying questions that can get you the information you need in the short time frame of a discovery call.